Image Credit: Getty Images / Peopleimages

 I told him about our buyer pulling out and where we stood.
 I told him we were still desperate to buy the house.
 After some negotiation, the estate agent told us the seller would wait... but not for long!

-Stress made my migraines worse
+Stress made my migraines worse – but I pushed on

+Next, virtual meetings, phone calls, and emails flew everywhere.
 The paperwork was stressful enough.
 Despite the constant migraines, I did everything at lightning speed.

 I feared things would go wrong at any moment.
+I wasn’t willing to let my dream slip through my fingers, managing chronic migraine or not.

-I wish I’d thought of my health more
+I wish I'd prioritised my health more

 Then our moving date got delayed.
 We were supposed to move in on a Friday but were held up until the following Thursday.
 We had to sleep on mattresses and tell the moving company to rearrange the date.